 - Ideally, agricultural grass seed should be in the ground by the first week of September avoid later sowings as it may compromise the result depending on the weather

 The method used to reseed usually makes little difference to yield in the first full year.
-More important is making sure whichever method you use is done properly and managed well.
+More important is making sure whichever method you use is done properly and your grassland management strategy is undertaken effectively.

 Liming is important to help counteract any acidity resulting from the old sward decaying.
 Even if a field was limed within two years, applying 1-2 tonnes lime at sowing helps the new sward establish well.